TataSatyaPratheek/challenge/Non_AI/README.md

 # Object Counter and Classifier

-This project processes images to detect, count, and classify objects, specifically distinguishing between "washers" and "screws" based on their geometric properties.
+This project processes images to detect, count, and classify objects like screws, nuts, and bolts.
+It features an adaptive pipeline that can handle images with high object density by automatically switching to a tiling-based approach for robust segmentation.

 ## Overview

 The system takes an input image (or a directory of images), performs preprocessing, segments individual objects, classifies each object, and then outputs the results in various formats including a summary log, individual CSV files for each image, and visual mask images.

 Key processing steps include:
-1.  **Preprocessing**: Converts the image to grayscale, applies Gaussian blur, and then binarizes it using Otsu's thresholding.
-2.  **Segmentation**: Uses Distance Transform and Watershed algorithm to separate touching or overlapping objects.
-3.  **Classification**: Identifies objects as "washer" or "screw" based on contour circularity and the presence of holes.
+1.  **Image Analysis**: The system first performs a quick check on image properties like brightness and object density.
+2.  **Adaptive Segmentation**:
+    - For images with low-to-moderate object density, it uses a direct contour detection method on the entire image.
+    - For images with high object density (e.g., many small parts), it automatically switches to a **tiling strategy**.
+The image is split into overlapping tiles, each is processed independently, and the results are intelligently stitched back together.
+This prevents performance issues and improves accuracy in crowded scenes.
+3.  **Classification**: After segmentation, each potential object is validated based on its area.
+The current implementation performs a general "object" classification, with infrastructure in place for more specific types (nuts, bolts, etc.).

 ## Features

 - Process single JPG images or all JPG images within a specified directory.
-- Classify detected objects into "washer" or "screw".
+- **Adaptive Tiling**: Automatically handles dense images to ensure robust performance.
-- Generate individual CSV reports for each processed image, detailing each object's ID, class, and pixel count.
+- Generate individual CSV reports for each processed image, detailing each object's ID, type, area, and circularity.
-- Save colored mask images for visual inspection of detected and classified objects.
+- Save multiple visual artifacts for inspection:
+    - Colored masks on a black background.
+    - Colored overlays on the original image.
+    - Simple binary masks.
 - Produce a JSON summary log for each run, detailing the number of objects found in each image.
 - Configurable processing parameters via `config.py`.
 - Detailed logging for both Python and OpenCV operations.
+- Built-in evaluation script to compare results against a ground truth file.

 ## Project Structure